watson-developer-cloud/node-red-labs/introduction_to_node_red/README.md

 ##Nodes used in the labs

 In this section several nodes will be described which will be used in the labs.
 The labs will use these services to create Watson applications.

-In this section several nodes will be described which will be used in the labs which can be found.
-The labs will use these services to create Watson applications.

 ### http in node